qilingframework/rtfd.io/docs/usage.md

 ### Execution: ql.run()
 In order to start a binary execution, we just need to call ql.run().
-But in certain cases, such as partial execution, there are additional 4 options in ql.run()
+But in certain cases, such as partial execution, there are additional 4 options in ql.run() for more granular control.

 ```
 ql.run(begin, end, timeout, count)